mavryk-network/mavryk-protocol/docs/protocols/002_boreas.rst

-Protocol Paris
+Protocol Boreas
 ==============

-This page documents the changes brought by protocol Paris with respect to Atlas (see :ref:`naming_convention`).
+This page documents the changes brought by protocol Boreas with respect to Atlas (see :ref:`naming_convention`).

 The code can be found in directory :src:`src/proto_002_PtBoreas` of the ``master``